 Behind closed doors, Governor Gerry denounced this plot, calling it “highly disagreeable.”
 Unfortunately, that didn’t stop him from signing the proposed new districts into law anyway.
 The result was a monstrously slanted election season.
 Overall, Federalist candidates for the state Senate earned 1602 more votes than their Jeffersonian opponents did.
 Yet, because of these new precincts, the Democratic-Republican Party nabbed 29 seats to the Federalist’s 11.

 The new state electoral map looked positively absurd.
-Thanks to partisan manipulation, districts now came in all manner of spastic shapes.
+Thanks to partisan manipulation, districts now came in all manner of irregular shapes.
 Particularly infamous was one such division in Essex County.
-To the staff of The Weekly Messenger—a prominent Federalist newspaper—this squiggly precinct looked like a mythical salamander.
+To the staff of The Weekly Messenger, a prominent Federalist newspaper, this squiggly precinct looked like a mythical salamander.
 Thus, the name “Gerrymander” was born—and it stuck.

-The Federalist surge meant that Governor Gerry was ousted from office, but Gerry’s career wasn’t quite over yet.
-On the contrary, it saw a swift rebound when James Madison chose him to become his second Vice President the following year.
+The Federalist surge meant that Gerry was ousted from office, but Gerry’s career wasn’t quite over yet.
+On the contrary, it saw a swift rebound when James Madison chose him to become his second vice president the following year.
 But like Madison’s previous VP, Gerry didn’t last long.
 Death took him while he was still in office on November 23, 1814.